uptonking/note4yaoo/tech/read-viz-d3.md

   - Chained API (also named “Fluent Interface”)

 - how to choose an api flavor
-  - the most important goals: easy/customizable/fast
+  - the most important goals: easy?customizable?fast?
   - developer bg

 ## c4: reusable api